 There are some things in life that just make sense – wine and cheese together, pausing to admire a dog on the street, or caring for your loved ones.
 And believe it or not, understanding what life insurance is – and having a plan set up – is a big part of that last one.

 Getting life insurance to protect your family in the event of your death seems to make a lot of sense.
-It may not be fun to think about – nobody wants to play for their passing – but if you pass away, your family might be relieved you signed up for a policy.
+And while it may not be fun to think about – nobody wants to plan for their passing – it's important to consider the implications of not signing up on your loved ones.

 That’s why a basic understanding of what is life insurance is so important!
-When you understand life insurance, you can make the best policy decision to protect your loved ones.
+When you understand it, you can make the best policy decision to protect your loved ones.

-In this article, we’ll answer every question you may have about life insurance to make finding the right policy for you as easy as possible!
+In this article, we’ll answer every question you may have, so finding the right policy is as easy as possible!
 Let’s dive in.

 What is Life Insurance?